locessentials/eng401-business-english-us/unit3/week9/quality-improvement-example.md

 - **Slator.** (2022, February 19).
 Gamers Petition Pokemon to Localize Games for Latin American Spanish Market.
 Retrieved from https://slator.com/gamers-petition-pokemon-localize-games-latin-american-spanish/
 - **Universitat de les Illes Balears.** (2024, April 8).
 Pokémon Scarlet and Violet: A Comparative Analysis of the Localization in the English and Spanish Versions.
 Retrieved from https://dspace.uib.es/xmlui/handle/11201/165294
 - **Game Rant.** (2025, February 27).
 Pokemon Has Good News for Fans in Latin America.
 Retrieved from https://gamerant.com/pokemon-latin-american-spanish-language/

+---

+## 📥 Download This Content

+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit3/week9/quality-improvement-example.md) and download it!

+---

+**Unit 3 Complete!** Reflect on what you've achieved in the [Unit 3 - Conclusion](../unit3-conclusion.md).